kozyilmaz/nheqminer-macos/README.md

 nheqminer-cpu (only CPU, SSE2 and AVX)[USE_CPU_TROMP, USE_CPU_XENONCAT]
 nheqminer-gpu (CPU & GPU, AVX and CUDA)[USE_CPU_XENONCAT, USE_CUDA_DJEZO]
 ```
+**NOTE:
-**NOTE: NVIDIA CUDA Toolkit 8.0 (from https://developer.nvidia.com/cuda-downloads) should be installed to build nheqminer-gpu**
+NVIDIA CUDA Toolkit 8.0 (from https://developer.nvidia.com/cuda-downloads) should be installed to build nheqminer-gpu
+CUDA compatible 'Command Line Tools macOS 10.12 for Xcode 8.2' is also needed (from https://developer.apple.com/download/more/)
+**

 ### Run instructions